 Thermal Rashies for Adult and Kids

 Our top pick from our staff is a thermal long sleeve top designed to keep you warm by not holding onto water and rapidly drying.
-They are made of hydrophobic polyfleece weave and won’t restrict movement some other paddle tops.
+They are made of hydrophobic polyfleece weave and won’t restrict movement like some other paddle tops.
 These thermal rashies are also really effective against wind chill, so our bodies stay nice and warm in and out of the water.
 They are available in both child and adult sizes so the whole family can swim comfortably.
 If your child complains that they are cold during their lesson, a thermal rash vest will provide warmth to their torso, and if you grab a long sleeve thermal rash vest, their arms will also stay nice and snug.
 But these won’t just be useful for your swimming lessons, they are great for everyday swimming as they also have built in UV 50+ sun protection – so for those long days at the beach, you can rest assured there will be no sunburn in sight.
 Just remember, these need to fit in a relatively snug way to be effective, if they are too large or old and worn then they will just add to the cold.

 Swimming Caps